jopemachine/awesome-stars/README.md

 - [rhysd/electron-about-window](https://github.com/rhysd/electron-about-window) - 'About This App' mini-window for Electron apps
 - [getstation/electron-chrome-extension](https://github.com/getstation/electron-chrome-extension) - Implementation of Chrome extension APIs for Electron
 - [MarshallOfSound/electron-devtools-installer](https://github.com/MarshallOfSound/electron-devtools-installer) - An easy way to ensure Chrome DevTools extensions into Electron
+- [klarna/electron-redux](https://github.com/klarna/electron-redux) - Use redux in the main and browser processes in electron
 - [sindresorhus/ky](https://github.com/sindresorhus/ky) - 🌳 Tiny & elegant JavaScript HTTP client based on the Fetch API
 - [bevry/istextorbinary](https://github.com/bevry/istextorbinary) - Determine if a filename and/or buffer is text or binary.
 Smarter detection than the other solutions.
 - [sindresorhus/p-progress](https://github.com/sindresorhus/p-progress) - Create a promise that reports progress